 - Delegation facilitates the achievement of good governance by empowering appropriate members of staff to make decisions on behalf of the Council and the CEO

 How well Council deals with its delegations is vital to its efficiency to minimise risk and maximise possibilities.
 From a practical management perspective, it is essential for Council to devolve decision-making in a downwards manner from a central source of authority.
 This enables decisions to be made on the front line, by employees or committees with the required specialised knowledge, and in a timely manner.
 However, decisions made without proper authority can put Council at risk, both legally and financially.

 Instruments of delegation

-Council has adopted seven instruments of delegation.
-The instruments are derived from our subscription to the Maddocks delegation service, which has become the standard practice of most councils for administering delegations and authorisations.
+Council has adopted the following instruments of delegation derived from our subscription to the Maddocks delegation service, which has become the standard practice of most councils for administering delegations and authorisations.

 The instruments are: